brestows/awesome-metalgamer/README.rst

 All of this is `GPL3+ <http://www.gnu.org/licenses/gpl-3.0.txt>`_.

-Note: I use the current git version of awesome.
+Note: I use the current git master version of awesome.
+So this won't work with awesome 3.4.

 How to install
 --------------

-For system wide use, you have to put the directory \`metalgamer` into /usr/share/awesome/lib/
+For system wide use, you have to put the directory `metalgamer` into `/usr/share/awesome/lib/`.

 ::